-We also found that VHDA did establish a process for monitoring the long-term viability of projects and their compliance with 1602 Program requirements.
+We also found that NHHFA established a process for monitoring the long-term viability of projects and their compliance with 1602 Program requirements.
+At the time of our review, there were no matters impacting the long-term viability of 1602 Program funded projects and their compliance with Section 42 of the IRC.
+Furthermore, NHHFA complied with 1602 Program reporting requirements in submitting quarterly project performance reports and annual certification reports to Treasury.
 As such, we make no recommendation in this report.
-Nonetheless, we do want to emphasize the need for continued diligence on the part of Treasury and VHDA to ensure compliance with the 1602 Program requirements over the remaining 15-year compliance period.
+Nonetheless, we do want to emphasize the need for continued diligence on the part of Treasury and NHHFA to ensure compliance with the 1602 Program requirements over the remaining 15-year compliance period.

-As part of our reporting process over the 1602 Program awardees, we provided VHDA an opportunity to comment on a draft of this report.
-In a written response, VHDA management acknowledged our conclusions on VHDA's administration of its 1602 Program funds.
-VHDA's response is provided in appendix 3.
+As part of our reporting process, we provided NHHFA management an opportunity to comment on a draft of this report.
+In a written response, NHHFA management acknowledged the results of the audit and noted that the draft audit report accurately described the NHHFA's administration of 1602 Program funds.
+NHHFA management's response, in its entirety, is included as appendix 3 of this report.

-After incorporating VHDA's response into a draft of this report, we provided the draft to Treasury management for comment.
-Treasury management concurred with our audit results; its response is provided in appendix 4.
+After incorporating NHHFA's response into a draft of this report, we provided the draft report to Treasury management for comment.
+In a written response, Treasury management concurred with our audit results.
+Treasury management's response, in its entirety, is provided as appendix 4 of this report.